sensiolabs/SensioGeneratorBundle/Resources/doc/commands/generate_bundle.rst

 .. caution::

-    If your application is based on Symfony 3, replace ``php app/console`` by ``php bin/console`` before executing any of the console commands included in this article.
+    If your application is based on Symfony 2.x version, replace ``php bin/console`` with ``php app/console`` before executing any of the console commands included in this article.

 Usage